-But failing to prioritize features can mean a development cycle that lasts six or more months before you have software ready to release.
+But failing to prioritize features of a mobile app, or create an app features list, can mean a development cycle that lasts six or more months before you have any software ready to release.
 Fully developing your app without any user data could also mean wasting time and money on features users don’t want.
 Not to mention the reality that it slows your time to market, giving competitors ample opportunity to innovate faster, and first.

 This is why we recommend starting with the minimum viable product (MVP)—the base form of your mobile app that provides the most immediate value—then expanding your features based on user data and feedback in subsequent versions.

-At Big Fish we help clients with this prioritization process quite a lot.
-Here are five methods we suggest to help stakeholders prioritize features for version one: roadmapping, creating an impact and effort matrix, feature ranking, grouping features and buying your features.
+At Big Fish, we help clients with creating this app features list quite often.
+Here are five methods on how to prioritize features of a mobile app that we suggest: roadmapping, creating an impact and effort matrix, feature ranking, grouping features and buying your features.

 1. Create a Road Map

-Mapping the different stages/versions of your mobile app is a really useful way to prioritize features.
+Mapping the different stages/versions of your mobile app is a really useful way to prioritize features of an app.